rvessell/ece3005/howto.md

 | George B 	| 93 	| Ceramic Engineering 	|
 | Ryan V 	| 32 	| Computer Engineering 	|

-Admittedly, this is not very useful for large tables of data.
+<p> Admittedly, this is not very useful for large tables of data.
 There are plenty of websites that you can visit that will allow you to upload csv files and will generate the necessary Markdown syntax to display your table.
 I would recommend the site 'https://www.tablesgenerator.com/markdown_tables'.

 ### Images
 ---------------------

-Images in lab reports are almost always a necessity.
+<p> Images in lab reports are almost always a necessity.

 For images hosted on a website, you can use the image address directly.
 - For example,`![Image](https://blog.planview.com/wp-content/uploads/2017/12/cloud-750x400-750x400.jpg "random image")` generates <br>